|

 clicking on address 40003 and/or 40002 and setting it's value to, say, 55 to

+speed things up a bit.
 If you have ideas for further opcodes or require clarification on any point

 of writing scripts, please contact me.